-This 2019 Housing Element Annual Progress Report (APR) identifies the actions undertaken by the City in 2019 to carry out the Housing Element's implementation programs.
-This is the fourth year of the 5th Cycle Housing Element, covering years 2015 through 2023.
+This 2020 Housing Element Annual Progress Report (APR) identifies the actions undertaken by the City in the previous year to carry out the Housing Element's implementation programs.
+This is the fifth year of the 5th Cycle Housing Element, covering years 2015 through 2023.

 Continuing with the enhanced spreadsheet introduced for the 2018 Reporting Year, the supporting documentation that accompanies this report incorporates requirements pursuant to housing-related bills that were enacted by the Legislature in 2017.
 As such, the supporting documentation includes seven tables of information as outlined below.
-For reference, the "reporting year" for this APR is January 1 through December 31, 2019.
-Staff has noted which Tables are not applicable to Napa.
+For reference, the "reporting year" for this APR is January 1 through December 31, 2020.
+Three new tables have been introduced for the 2020 reporting year.
+Below, Staff has noted those tables and which Tables are not applicable to Napa.

 - Table A Includes data on housing units and developments for which an application was submitted and "deemed complete" during the reporting year. - Table A2 This table requires information for a project's affordability component and includes data on net new housing units and developments that have received (a) an entitlement; (b) a building permit; or (c) a certificate of occupancy. - Table B Provides a summary of prior permitting activity (permits issued) in the current Cycle including activity for the current reporting year. - Table C (not applicable) Sites identified or rezoned to accommodate shortfall housing need.
 This table only applies if the City identifies an unaccommodated need of sites from the previous planning period, has a shortfall of sites as identified in the housing element, or is identifying additional sites required by no net loss law. - Table D Reports the status and progress of housing element program and policy implementation for all programs described in the housing element. - Table E (not applicable) This table only applies if the City approved any commercial development bonuses during the reporting year.
-To qualify, an applicant for a commercial development enters into an agreement for partnered housing to contribute affordable housing through a joint project or two separate projects encompassing affordable housing and the commercial developer receives a development bonus. - Table F (not applicable) Identifies units rehabilitated, preserved, and acquired for alternative adequate sites. - Summary Table The summary table auto-populates from data entered on other tables related to project entitlements completed during the reporting year and if those projects received streamlined review pursuant to SB 35 Streamlining Provisions.
-It is important to note that for projects where building permits were issued in 2019, the entitlements were likely issued in previous years and are not reflected in this summary table.
+To qualify, an applicant for a commercial development enters into an agreement for partnered housing to contribute affordable housing through a joint project or two separate projects encompassing affordable housing and the commercial developer receives a development bonus. - Table F Identifies units rehabilitated, preserved, and acquired for alternative adequate sites. - New - Table G (not applicable) Identifies any City-owned housing element sites which were sold, leased, or disposed of over the reporting year. - New - Table H (not applicable) Identifies locally owned or controlled lands declared Surplus or Excess. - Summary Table The summary table auto-populates from data entered on other tables related to project entitlements completed during the reporting year and if those projects received streamlined review pursuant to SB 35 Streamlining Provisions.
+It is important to note that for projects where building permits were issued in 2020, the entitlements were likely issued in previous years and are not reflected in this summary table. - New - LEAP Grant Reporting (not applicable this year) Tracks reimbursement requests for activities funded through the Local Early Action Planning (LEAP) Grant.